Amechwarrior/Flashpoint-The-Raid/README.md

 My AI improvement mod, Better AI allows the OPFOR to reserve, protect their weak sides and use Lance roles to greater effect.
 This Flashpoint can be completed with or without Better AI.

 #####  NOTE - "The Raid" and "Better AI" has cFixes set as an Optional Dependency.
 They will automatically load after cFixes.
 Neither requires cFixes to work.

+### Credits:

+Mpstark and the entire ModTek team for ModTek.
+This wouldn't be possible without it.

+cWolf for ConverseTek.
+Writing the conversations wouldn't be possible without ConverseTek.

+Team Banzai (Dr. Banzai, scJazz, Justin Kase, Sheepy) for all the help and feedback across the entire process, special thanks to Justin Kase for art assets and assistance.

+akodoreign for coming along with me to blaze the trail.

+SA BT Goons for sparking the original idea in the first place.
+See you on the field!

+All the BATTLETECH Modders on discord.
+I'd be lost without all of your help.

+HBS for making the game and specially HBS_Eck for all the FP guidance and helping me figure out how to do this.